The Chino Basin Program delivers local water system improvements earlier and secures access to water supplies for the future.

 Enhanced Water Quality

-Infrastructure improvements, including a new advanced water treatment facility, will store a high-quality water supply in the Chino Basin.
+Infrastructure improvements, including a new advanced water treatment facility, will store 15,000 AF per year of high-quality water in the Chino Basin.
 The additional advanced treated recycled water will reduce salinity and enhance the quality of local groundwater supplies.